spirit-led-software/syslua/ARCHITECTURE.md

 **Deprecation warnings:**

 ```
-Warning: sys.registry() is deprecated and will be removed in 0.6
+Warning: syslua.registry() is deprecated and will be removed in 0.6
   Use: local inputs = { pkgs = input "github:sys-lua/pkgs" }
   Location: sys.lua:10
 ```